Its-treason/insomnia-plugin-git-integration/README.md

 - nodejs
 - yarn

+Clone the repostitory and add the path to the additional plugin path (Settings > General > Additional Plugin Path)

-Use `yarn start` to auto rebuild the project when changes are made.
+Use `yarn run watch` to auto rebuild the project when changes are made.

 Use `npx eslint src --ext .ts,.tsx --fix` to execute eslint